POI-SIMEX for Conditionally Poisson Distributed Biomarkers from Tissue Histology: Conclusion

 \section{Conclusion}

 Motivated by the importance of adjusting for measurement error in TMA-based studies of cancer, we develop POI-SIMEX, an adjustment approach for handling conditionally Poisson-distributed surrogates, and applied it to linear regression models and parametric accelerated failure time survival models.
-For cases with unknown measurement error variance, our proposed method only requires one replicate to obtain a strongly consistent estimate of the measurement error variance for POI-SIMEX.
-Our simulation studies show that the proposed method outperforms the correction method proposed in Li \textit{et al.} \citeyearpar{Lietal2004} within the setting of linear regression and also has broad applicability for the analysis of TMAs beyond linear regression.
+For cases with unknown measurement error variance, our proposed method only requires one replicate to obtain a strongly consistent estimator of the measurement error variance and of the regression coefficient associated with the TMA-based covariate.
+Our simulation studies show that the proposed method demonstrates improved finite sample performance over existing methodology within the setting of linear regression and also has broad applicability for the analysis of TMAs beyond linear regression.
+This is demonstrated in simulations and an application involving censored survival data with conditionally Poisson surrogates.
 The POI-SIMEX approach is also appealing as it does not require specification of the true covariate process.
 While performance degradation is observed under model misspecification, the degree of degradation is less severe than that of competing methodology.

+Biologically, the finding that CD3+CD8+FOXP3+ T cells may be associated with increased overall survival is intriguing.
+Though we note that the effect size is relatively small and the association is only marginally significant with $p=0.005$ \citep{Benjamin2018}.
+One might speculate that these FOXP3+ T cells mediate direct killing of tumor cells, as FOXP3 is a marker of T cell activation.
+Alternatively, these cells could play an immunoregulatory role by reducing inflammatory signals such as TNF-a, a critical tumor factor, thereby indirectly blocking tumor growth and metastasis \citep{Ostrand2010}.
+It may also be possible that these cells limit the activity of myeloid-derived suppressor cells \citep{Gabrilovic2009}.
+Further functional studies are needed clarify these potential scenarios \citep{Liu2015}.

+This paper initiates the evaluation of POI-SIMEX through simulation experiments and its application within a parametric log-normal survival analysis framework.
+Extension to more general settings, including semiparametric survival models such as the Cox proportional hazards model, represents an avenue for future research.
+Through detailed finite-sample assessments and comparative analyses using real-world data, the proposed methodology offers a robust framework for enhancing the statistical analysis of tissue microarray (TMA)-based investigations in biomarker discovery, immunological profiling, and cancer survival studies.
+Companion R software implementing POI-SIMEX is publicly available via GitHub (\url{https://github.com/Aijunyan/POI-SIMEX}).